vladounet/evrythng-php/README.md

 ## Prerequisites

 ### Your Web system
 You need a Web server with PHP 5 enabled.
 Also make sure you install cURL and json modules in PHP (*php5-curl* & *php5-json*).
-Simply add this project to your base Web server URL, and you should be able to open *http://localhost/evrythng-php*.
+Simply add this project to your base Web server URL, and you should be able to open [http://localhost/evrythng-php](http://localhost/evrythng-php).

 ### Configuration file
-You need to add a *config.php* file in your basic folder which contains your account API Key (*evrythng.php* references it).
+You need to create a *config.php* file in the root folder which contains your account API Key (*evrythng.php* references it).
 You can initialize it with the following content:

 ```
 <?